MinSuan96/minsuan96.github.io/_projects/tabular-rl.md

 This function uses `utils.evaluate` to evaluate the configuration of Q-learning on given environment when initialised with given Q-table.
 Then, it returns the mean and standard deviation of returns received over episodes.

-On the other hand, `train` accepts 3 parameters as its arguments which are:
+On the other hand, `train` accepts 3 parameters as its arguments, which are:
 - env: environment to execute evaluation on
 - config: configuration dictionary containing hyperparameters
 - output: flag if mean evaluation results should be printed